HAP2Y/Bookstore/README.md

 And then run Start.java in Java resources/src/ctrl/Start.java using Tomcat server.

-If you have followed the stepd perfectly it should work.
+If you have followed the steps perfectly it should work.

 THANKS!!!